notwaldorf/notwaldorf.github.com/_posts/2016-04-04-emoji-emoji-emoji.markdown

 An [emoji](https://en.wikipedia.org/wiki/Emoji) is a coloured glyph.
 They appeared around 1999 in Japan, where each mobile carrier implemented their own variants, and people were sending them around in text messages.
-This was a bit of a mess, as proprietary formats interacting with other proprietary formats was, so in 2000 there was a proposal to standardize them.
+This was a bit of a mess, as you can imagine proprietary formats interacting with other proprietary formats to be, so in 2000 there was a proposal to standardize them.
 It wasn't until 2009, though, that emoji got specced in Unicode 5.2 <span style="color:#7ccdea;">#blessed</span>.